Brusselian dialect

-Brusselian (also known as Brusseleer, Brusselair, Brusseleir, Marols or Marollien) is a near-extinct dialect native to Brussels, Belgium.
+Brusselian (also known as Brusseleer, Brusselair, Brusseleir, Marols or Marollien) is a Dutch dialect native to Brussels, Belgium.
 It is essentially a heavily-Francisized Brabantian Dutch dialect that incorporates a sprinkle of Spanish loanwords dating back to the rule of the Low Countries by the Habsburgs (1519–1713).

 Brusselian was widely spoken in the Marolles/Marollen neighbourhood of the City of Brussels until the 20th century.
 It still survives among a small minority of inhabitants called Brusseleers (or Brusseleirs), many of them quite bi- and multilingual in French and Dutch.

 The Royal Theatre Toone, a folkloric theatre of marionettes in central Brussels, still puts on puppet plays in Brusselian.

 Toponymy

 The toponyms Marols in Dutch or Marollien in French refer to the Marolles/Marollen, a neighbourhood of the City of Brussels, near the Palace of Justice, which itself takes its name from the former abbey of the Apostoline sisters, a religious group based in this area during the Middle Ages (from Mariam Colentes in Latin ("those who honour the Virgin Mary"), later contracted to Maricolles/Marikollen, and finally Marolles/Marollen).
-Historically a working-class neighbourhood, it has subsequently become a fashionable part of the city.
+Historically a working class neighbourhood, it has subsequently become a fashionable part of the city.

 Brusselian is described as "totally indecipherable to the foreigner (which covers everyone not born in the Marolles), which is probably a good thing as it is richly abusive."